ofomiyonwonoreoluwa13-ctrl/FUTURE_CS_01/README.md

 # FUTURE_CS_01
 This repository contains Task 1 of the FUTURE Cyber Security Internship: Web Application Security Testing using OWASP ZAP, Burp Suite, and SQLMap.
-Here is the rewritten version of your **Professional Security Assessment Report** in plain text (`.txt`) format.
-The structure and technical content have been preserved, but the language has been refined for clarity and professional tone.

 ---

-**Professional Security Assessment Report** **Vulnerability Assessment of DVWA Web Application**
+**Vulnerability Assessment of DVWA Web Application**

 ---